alecnissen/Todo-List/README.md

 <h1>About This Project</h1>
-This CRUD (Create, Read, Update, Delete) application empowers users to effectively organize projects and tasks.
-With seamless functionality, users can create new projects, manage tasks within each project, and make updates effortlessly.
-The application boasts mobile responsiveness, ensuring smooth operation across diverse screen sizes.
-Developing this project was a rewarding challenge, deepening my proficiency in JavaScript.
+CRUD application that empowers users to effectively organize projects and tasks.
+Users can create new projects, manage tasks within each project, and make updates effortlessly.
+The application is mobile responsive, ensuring smooth operation across any screen size.
+Created using JavaScript, HTML, SCSS, Sass, Local Storage, and Webpack.

 <br>